WoWAnalyzer/WoWAnalyzer/src/Parser/Paladin/Holy/Modules/Talents/DevotionAuraDamageReduction.md

 # How we analyze damage reductions

+There are multiple methods to analyzing the value of damage reductions effects in World of Warcraft.
+This article describes the available methods and explains how Devotion Aura is analyzed by WoWAnalyzer.

-The formula to apply a single damage reduction is `damage taken * (100% - DR) = damage taken`.
-If there are multiple DR effects, you would have to use this formula multiple times (recursively) as damage reductions stack multiplicatively.
+At the base of damage reduction effects is the formula to apply a single damage reduction effect.
+The formula for this is `damage taken * (100% - DR) = damage taken`.
+This is a recursive formula as damage reductions stack multiplicatively, meaning if there are multiple DR effects, you would have to use this formula multiple times on the result (i.e. recursively).
 Two 20% DR effects will lead to a total of 36% damage reduction rather than 40%.
-Because of this, there are multiple methods to calculate the value of DR effects.
+Because of how damage reduction effects stack, there are multiple methods to calculate the value of DR effects.

 The possible methods are explained below.
 Each method is accompanied with an example based on the following scenario: